By: Megen Elliott, MS-OCL, RDH, CDA

 You may find yourself needing to meet expectations before starting your program, just because you want to start immediately, does not mean the program will be available to you immediately.

 Most dental hygiene programs have a challenging admissions process, and honestly, the programs themselves are rigorous as well, so this is great preparation for what’s to come.
 Be patient with the process, always make steps forward and check things off your list.

 Explore when prerequisites are offered and how.
 Some courses are only available during certain semesters, some with online options, and others on campus.

-Knowing your individual plan early will help you streamline this process and avoid bumps in the road which may cause delays.
+Knowing your plan early will help you streamline this process and avoid bumps in the road that may cause delays.

 3. Complete Relevant Courses

 You may find yourself waiting to enter a dental hygiene program or waiting for a spot to open for you.
 This is a great time to consider enrolling in other relevant courses.
 This could be a time to take general education courses that are required for your dental hygiene program.

 If your college allows general education courses to be taken at any time, taking these courses early could lighten the load for you during the program, so it is something to consider!
 Also, though, at this time, a bachelor’s degree is not required to earn a dental hygiene license, many dental hygienists choose to earn advanced degrees of some kind.